 Exposure brightness modified in plenum space

-Now, if we go back into the occupied parts of the building with windows, the image will be way too bright.
+Now, if we go back into the occupiable parts of the building with windows, the image will be way too bright.
 We would have to turn Auto Exposure back on.

-Consider using Enscape’s saved settings option (see image below) to .
-With this feature, the current Visual Settings can be named, e.g. Plenum Space – Manual Exposure, and then reapplied when needed later, after using Reset to Default.
+Consider using Enscape’s saved Preset option (see image below) to streamline switching back and forth when needed.
+With this feature, the current Visual Settings can be named, e.g. Plenum Space – Manual Exposure, and then reselected when needed later.

 Consider using these techniques to present your design live in front of your client using Enscape.
-They will be impressed by the quality of the real-time rendering experience, as well as feel empowered to explore portions of the project which are important to them in that moment.
-If you have not yet given Enscape a try, download the free trial today and bring your Revit, SketchUp, Rhino or ArchiCAD model to life.
+They will be impressed by the quality of the real-time rendering experience, as well as feel empowered to explore portions of the project which are important to them at that moment.
+If you have not yet given Enscape a try, download the free trial today and bring your Revit, SketchUp, Rhino, Vectorworks, or Archicad model to life.
 Things will never be the same again!